The log press isn’t a shoulder exercise. It’s a full-body event disguised as an overhead lift.

 The Rack Position: Build a Platform

-Once the log hits your chest, it must be secure.
+Once the log hits your chest, it has to be secure.
+Key points:

 - Elbows high and forward